MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 ## Prerequisites

-Before deploying an SAS workload, ensure the following components are in place:
+Before deploying a SAS workload, ensure the following components are in place:

-- A sizing recommendation from an SAS sizing team
+- A sizing recommendation from a SAS sizing team
-- An SAS license file
+- A SAS license file
-- Access to a resource group that you can deploy resources in
+- Access to a resource group for deploying your resources
 - A virtual central processing unit (vCPU) subscription quota that takes into account your sizing document and VM choice
-- Access to Lightweight Directory Access Protocol (LDAP) services
+- Access to a Kerberos domain controller

 ## Design recommendations for all SAS solutions